shuai620/NUC7i7BNH/README.md

 ### Not working

-+ Build-in microphone, but the microphone on my headphone is working
++ Build-in microphone, but the microphone on my headphone is working.

 ### Comments
 Intel wireless card driver for Big Sur can be found in https://github.com/OpenIntelWireless/itlwm